sqlighter/sqlighter/docs/storage.md

 ## Storage

-This application will use Google Storage for customer's data.
-All data resides in a private bucket and can only be accessed via the APIs or using signed urls.
+This application will use Google Storage for customer's data/preferences.
+All data resides in a private bucket and can only be accessed via the APIs or using server signed urls.
 The app uploads directly to Google Storage after obtaining a signed upload url from the proper /api endpoint.
 Uploading to the bucket requires a bit more work but is faster for clients and doesn't put any load on the API containers.

 Example of upload flow: